 The second phase typically lasts for 2 years, and 100-500 healthy volunteers are tested on – each receiving increasing doses until side effects appear.
 The intentions of phase 2 trials are to determine drug safety, efficacy, dosing, and patient outcomes.
 Currently, there are 3 COVID-19 vaccines in phase 2 trials.

 The third phase typically lasts 3 years, and 1,000-5,000 are given the drug or a placebo.
 On top of that, patients and doctors don’t know who receives the new drugs.
-The intentions of the third testing phase are to compare the new drugs to the standard of care at multiple dosing levels.
+The third testing phase intends to compare the new drugs to the standard of care at multiple dosing levels.
 This phase’s data is used to develop labeling information and treatment regimes.
 Currently, there are 2 COVID-19 vaccines in phase 3 trials.

 After 3 phase trials, the FDA determines if the drug can be approved for market use.
 At this point, pharmaceuticals would submit a New Drug Application to the FDA for their creation to enter the market.
 However, of all the drugs that enter clinical trials, just 10% are approved.